src-zone/prerender/README.md

 ```
   "scripts": {
     ...
-    "transpile": "blx-transpile --dir dist --verbose",
+    "transpile": "transpile --dir dist/PROJECT-NAME --verbose",
     "build": "ng build --prod && npm run transpile",
     ...
   },
 ```

 What you just did:
-* To create a build that is compatible with older browsers that don't support es2015 yet, we added a step to the build to transform the es2015 scripts to es5, and change the includes in the index.html to use those transpiled sources instead.
+* To create a build that is compatible with older browsers that don't support es2015 yet, we added a step to the build to transform the generated es2015 scripts to es5, and change the includes in the index.html to use those transpiled sources instead.

 From now on, don't forget to use the npm goals `npm run start` and `npm run build`, instead of calling `ng serve` and `ng build` for starting or building your app.